Tabule/TabuleBlog/_posts/2013-04-14-tabule-as-personal-assistant.md

 # 3. Forward your emails

 Forward your emails to Tabule to quickly add them to your schedule.
-Just make sure the subject line contains the course name, homework title, and a due date.
-That means when your professor emails you to announce "Bio lab due next Friday", just click forward and Tabule will take care of the rest.
+That means when your professor emails you to announce the bio lab that's due next Friday, just click forward and Tabule will take care of the rest.
 To find your personal Tabule email address, just look in your profile.

 # 4. Text your homework

 Wish you could just text your homework to an assistant to remind you later?
 Now you can!
-Texting Tabule what's due, and it'll take care of organizing and remembering it for you.
+Text Tabule what's due, and it'll take care of organizing and remembering it for you.
 [Learn more](http://blog.tabuleapp.com/2013/01/25/tabule-for-sms/).

 Tabule makes a great personal assistant for students, and we're just getting started.
 Stay tuned for even cooler features coming in August!